 It seems to me that Paul has decided to double down on his appeal, focusing on the market that he thinks is most likely to support him, and throwing everyone else out along with the social programs.

-Thanks to Letta and Alex for sending along the article and commercials!Lisa Wade is a professor of sociology at Occidental College.
+Thanks to Letta and Alex for sending along the article and commercials!Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.